Dodo In Alice In Wonderland

 The Dodo and Its Significance in Alice's Adventures in Wonderland

-The Dodo, a flightless bird famously extinct by the time Lewis Carroll penned Alice's Adventures in Wonderland, plays a surprisingly pivotal role in the narrative.
-More than just a quirky character in a whimsical tale, the Dodo's inclusion offers a rich tapestry of symbolism, reflecting Victorian anxieties about extinction, social hierarchy, and the very nature of childhood itself.
+The Dodo, a flightless bird famously extinct by the time Lewis Carroll penned Alice's Adventures in Wonderland, plays a surprisingly central role in the narrative.
+In practice, more than just a quirky character in a whimsical tale, the Dodo's inclusion offers a rich tapestry of symbolism, reflecting Victorian anxieties about extinction, social hierarchy, and the very nature of childhood itself.
 This article will delve deep into the Dodo's appearance, its symbolic meanings, and its lasting impact on the interpretation of Carroll's masterpiece.

 The Dodo's Grand Entrance: A Caucus-Race in Chaos